 When you hold a Persona Doll, you hold a doll who carries stories from every place they have ever been and also has their own story to share.
 Our hope is that every hand that holds our Persona Dolls feels the love and care that helped bring them to life and passes it onto others.
 AMAZEworks is so grateful to Jennifer and her family for bringing Persona Dolls into classrooms across the Twin Cities, Minnesota, and the nation.
 This family’s passion gives life to so many dolls in a way that never fails to deepen our understanding of what it means to create the conditions for belonging.
 Thank you for your work to bring belonging to life!

-To bring a Persona Doll into your home or classroom, click here!
+Visit our shop to bring a Persona Doll into your home or classroom.